j-andrews7/ChroSearch/README.md

 This repository serves primarily as my own personal backup of the project files.

-Future work:
+**Future work:**
-General refactor of code (VB.NET is not very well optimized for big data manipulation) Port to C# with Mono for cross-platform development Various cosmetic and UI changes
+General refactor of code (VB.NET is not very well optimized for big data manipulation).
+Port to C# with Mono for cross-platform development.
+Various cosmetic and UI changes.
-Additional graphing functionality and improvements
+Additional graphing functionality and improvements.